 Make a Simple Circular Skating Skirt for a Doll

-This simple circular skating skirt can be made in a number of fabrics and lengths to fit any size or shape of doll.
+This simple circular skating skirt can be made in a number of fabrics and lengths to fit any size or shape of a doll.
 Here's an example, made from stretch velvet with chenille trim to make a traditional winter ice skating or elf outfit for a Lottie Doll.
 In addition to the skirt, this outfit consists of a simple circular cape which is found at the end of the skirt instructions.
 The simple stretch tank top is in a separate set of instructions.
 There are also instructions for a matching elf or Santa hat if you wish.

 The look of the skirt will be largely determined by the drape and quality of the fabric you use to make it.
 Four-way stretch fabrics (fabrics which stretch in both directions) are the easiest to use for this outfit.
 The 'ermine' trim is made from white chenille used for tying fishing flies.